karloespiritu/cheatsheets/swift.md

 ### Generics

-* A feature in Swift language that lets you get benefits of strong type safety and flexibility all the same time
+* A feature in Swift language that lets you get benefits of strong type safety and flexibility all at the same time

 ```swift
 import UIKit